-(a) Cancel the contract and re-award the purchase order to the next lowest bidder.
-The vendor failing to honor contractual obligations is responsible for all differences in costs;

-(b) Declare a vendor non-responsible or non-responsive and refuse to award a purchase order.
+- (a) Cancel the contract and re-award the purchase order to the next lowest bidder (or next highest bidder if best value procurement).
+The vendor failing to honor contractual obligations is responsible for any increase in cost the state incurs as a result of the reaward; - (b) Declare a vendor non-responsible and refuse to award a purchase order.
 All such instances shall be substantiated in writing.
-The documentation shall be considered a public document and shall be available for inspection at all reasonable times; or

-(c) Suspend, for a period not to exceed one (1) year, the right of a vendor to bid on state purchases when there is reason to believe the vendor has violated any of the provisions, terms, or conditions of a contract, this rule or state law.
+The documentation shall be considered a public document and shall be available for inspection at all reasonable times; or - (c) Suspend, for a period not to exceed one (1) year, the right of a vendor to bid on state purchases when there is reason to believe the vendor has violated any of the provisions, terms, or conditions of a contract, this rule or state law.
 A suspended vendor may appeal the decision of the Director to the Secretary of Administration.